Homogeneous sets, clique-separators, critical graphs, and optimal $\chi$-binding functions: Introduction

 Gy\'arf\'as~\cite{G} observed from Erd\H{o}s' \cite{E} result that a $\chi$-binding function does not exist for the class of $(H_1,H_2,\ldots,H_k)$-free graphs whenever each of the given graphs $H_1,H_2,\ldots,H_k$ with $k\in\mathbb{N}_{>0}$ contains a cycle.
-In other words, to hope for $\chi$-binding functions for the class of $(H_1,H_2,\ldots,H_k)$-free graphs, at least one of the graphs $H_1,H_2,\ldots,H_k$ must be a forest.
+In other words, for the $\chi$-boundedness of the class of $(H_1,H_2,\ldots,H_k)$-free graphs it is necessary that at least one of $H_1,H_2,\ldots,H_k$ is a forest.
 Furthermore, Gy\'arf\'as~\cite{G} and, independently, Sumner~\cite{S} conjectured that there is such an upper bound on the chromatic numbers of $H$-free graphs whenever $H$ is a forest.
-For example, the class of $P_t$-free graphs for $t\geq 5$ has a $\chi$-binding function~(cf.\,\cite{G}) although all known upper bounds on $f^\star_{\{P_5\}}(\omega)$ and $f^\star_{\{P_5,C_5\}}$ are exponential in~$\omega$~(cf.\,\cite{ELMM,CSiv}).
-To the best of our knowledge, it is also unknown whether there is a polynomial $\chi$-binding function for the class of $(C_5,C_7,\ldots)$-free graphs (which is a short notation for the class of graphs each of which is $C_{2k+5}$-free for each $k\in\mathbb{N}_0$) although an exponential one exists (cf.\,\cite{SSodd}).
+For example, the class of $P_t$-free graphs for $t\geq 5$ has a $\chi$-binding function~(cf.\,\cite{G}) although all known upper bounds on $f^\star_{\{P_5\}}(\omega)$ and $f^\star_{\{P_5,C_5\}}$ are non-polynomial in~$\omega$~(cf.\,\cite{SSS,CSiv}).
+To the best of our knowledge, it is also unknown whether there is a polynomial $\chi$-binding function for the class of $(C_5,C_7,\ldots)$-free graphs (which is a short notation for the class of graphs each of which is $C_{2k+5}$-free for each $k\in\mathbb{N}_0$) although a double exponential one exists (cf.\,\cite{SSodd}).

-It is rather interesting that $P_4$-free graphs are perfect by the Strong Perfect Graph Theorem but already for small superclasses such as $P_5$-free graphs and $(C_5,C_7,\ldots)$-free graphs, the best known $\chi$-binding functions are exponential.
-Although it is unknown whether $f_{\{P_5\}}^\star$ and $f^\star_{\{C_5,C_7,\ldots\}}$ are polynomially or not, there is a big difference in the order of magnitude between $f^\star_{\{P_4\}}$ on one hand, and $f_{\{P_5\}}^\star$ and $f^\star_{\{C_5,C_7,\ldots\}}$ on the other hand.
-In particular, modifying a result of \cite{BRSV}, we obtain the following lemma which we prove in Section~2 and from which we deduce that the classes of $P_5$-free graphs and of $(C_5,C_7,\ldots)$-free graphs do not have a linear $\chi$-binding function: \begin{lemma} If $\mathcal{H}$ is a set of graphs and $h$ is an integer such that each $H\in \mathcal{H}$ satisfies that its complementary graph $\bar{H}$ contains an induced cycle of length at most $h$, then $f_\mathcal{H}^\star$ is non-linear or the class of $\mathcal{H}$-free graphs has no $\chi$-binding function. \end{lemma}
+It is rather interesting that $P_4$-free graphs are perfect by the Strong Perfect Graph Theorem but already for small superclasses such as $P_5$-free graphs and $(C_5,C_7,\ldots)$-free graphs, the best known $\chi$-binding functions are non-polynomial.
+Although it is unknown whether $f_{\{P_5\}}^\star$ and $f^\star_{\{C_5,C_7,\ldots\}}$ are bounded by a polynomial or not, there is a big difference in the order of magnitude between $f^\star_{\{P_4\}}$ on one hand, and $f_{\{P_5\}}^\star$ and $f^\star_{\{C_5,C_7,\ldots\}}$ on the other hand.
+In particular, modifying a result of \cite{BRSV}, we obtain the following lemma which we prove in Section~2 and from which we deduce that the classes of $P_5$-free graphs and of $(C_5,C_7,\ldots)$-free graphs do not have a linear $\chi$-binding function: \begin{lemma} Let $\mathcal{H}$ be a set of graphs and $h$ be an integer such that $\bar{H}$ has girth at most $h$ for each graph $H\in \mathcal{H}$.
+If the class of $\mathcal{H}$-free graphs is $\chi$-bounded, then $f_\mathcal{H}^\star$ cannot be bounded from above by a linear function. \end{lemma}